nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/redirects-and-rewrites.md

 ## URLRewrite example

-This examples demonstrates how to rewrite the traffic uri for a simple coffee application.
-A HTTPRoute resource is used to define two `URLRewrite` filters that will rewrite requests.
-You can verify the server responds with the rewritten uri.
+This examples demonstrates how to rewrite the traffic URL for a simple coffee application.
+An HTTPRoute resource is used to define two `URLRewrite` filters that will rewrite requests.
+You can verify the server responds with the rewritten URL.

 ---

-### Setup
+### Deploy the coffee application

 Create the **coffee** application in Kubernetes by copying and pasting the following block into your terminal: